-We spend long long hours in front our digital devices and meet less and less people directly and more and more electronically.
+We spend long long hours in front of our digital devices and meet less and fewer people directly and more and more electronically.

 We have our “talking informally” culture and our obvious “texting” culture dictating our communication behavior.